joeymalvinni/ictf2024writeups/web/Boing/README.md

     subprocess.run(cmd, timeout=1)
 ```

-The algorithm in `compute.py` creates the metadata, calculates the image's score and adds the filename to the end of the file.
+The algorithm in `compute.py` creates the metadata, calculates the image's score and adds the filename of the given image to the end of the file

 <details>
 <summary>Sample metadata</summary>